CloudTestDrive/EventLabs/AppDev/container/tomcat_deploy.md

 ![](images/host.png)

-Take a note of the Public IP address of the host and then browse to http://"host-ip-address":8888
+Take a note of the Public IP address of the host and then browse to http://"host-ip-address":8085 , replacing the port number 8085 with your own port numbeer of course.
 You should see the Apache Tomcat title page.

 ![](images/tomcat.png)